ConceptCodes/portal-demo/README.md

 # Portal-Demo
 This is a demo candidate selection portal.
 You can view applicants, leave reviews and generate reports.
 The frontend was built with Vue.js + Vuetify and the rest api is built with express.
-For the database i used Postgresql to mimic your internal DD :).
+For the database i used Postgresql to match your internal DB :).
 Hope you  enjoy

 > [Preview Link](https://temple-portal.herokuapp.com/#/landing?redirect=%2F)